Cyber Threat Intelligence Sharing: Complete Guide for Modern Security Teams

 Recent Developments and Trends in 2025

-• Greater integration of artificial intelligence in threat detection platforms
+• Integration of artificial intelligence in threat detection

-• Expansion of sector-specific Information Sharing and Analysis Centers (ISACs)
+• Expansion of ISACs (Information Sharing and Analysis Centers)

-The combination of AI-powered threat detection and collaborative intelligence networks represents a major evolution in cybersecurity operations.
+AI-powered analytics combined with collaborative intelligence networks represent a major shift in cybersecurity operations.

 Laws and Policies Affecting Intelligence Sharing